pankod/superplate/documentation/docs/state-management/mobx.md

 }
 ```
 :::info
-`makeAutoObservable` and its cousin `makeObservable` trap existing object properties and make them observable. `makeAutoObservable` is like `makeObservable` on steroids, as it infers all the properties by default
+`makeAutoObservable` and its cousin `makeObservable` trap existing object properties and make them observable. `makeAutoObservable` is like `makeObservable` on steroids, as it infers all the properties by default.
 :::

 - Make a root store that holds the counter store